 If you find yourself struggling, don’t be too quick to assume that you’re not cut out for chemistry.
 Often, students come from a high school where expectations were much different and perhaps just memorizing the key concepts or knowing the steps to each of the homework problems was enough to ace that exam.
 But you came to Stanford to be challenged and grow – which means your studying will probably have to change too!
 It might be as simple as devoting a bit more time to practicing the material, but it is more likely that how you are studying will actually need to change too.
 While it can be difficult, changes you make in your studying of chemistry will be sure to help you in your other classes too, so it is well worth the time.

 Additionally, don’t forget that there are many other resources on campus that can help with general study skills, note-taking, time management and more!
-Check out the Office of the Vice Provost for Teaching and Learning (VPTL) page on academic skills for more information:
+Check out the Office of the Vice Provost for Teaching and Learning (VPTL) website for more information: VPTL

 Problem-solving Workshops and Office Hours

 As we mentioned earlier, chemistry is all about problem solving – and just like riding a bike, this skill needspractice this get better!
 This is certainly something that you can do on your own, or better yet in a study group.
 If you are looking for additional guidance, our first year sequence of courses Chem31A (Aut), Chem31B (Win), and Chem33 (Spr) offer optional Outreach Workshops on Monday and Wednesday evenings, in which an advanced TA provides guided practice through problems that highlight current lecture material.
 You’ll get a chance to start problems on your own and then work them through with a TA, when you can ask questions about each step as it arises.
 The worksheets are also posted on the course websites so that you can work these on your own too – the key is dedicating specific time to PRACTICE.
 If you can’t explain how or why you solved a problem in a specific way, then make sure to ASK.